elrumordelaluz/Sassisfaction/README.md

 # Sassisfaction
 #### Awesome Sass Resources

-A simple [Sass Resources Library](http://sassisfaction.com/) to search and contribute.
+A little [Sass Resources Library](http://sassisfaction.com/) to search and contribute.

 Made with ❤ and React by [elrumordelaluz](https://twitter.com/elrumordelaluz)